 Day 13: Yak Kharka - Thorung Phedi/high camp (4500m/4700m) 3 to 4 hours walk (B, L, D)

 This day you reach to the highest point of the trek, possibly the highest point you have ever been on in your life.
-From Yak kharka you will continue to climb along the east bank of the Jarang Khola to Thorung Phedi, a rock-strewn meadow surrounded by vertical cliffs at 4420 meter.
+From Yak kharka you will continue to climb along the east bank of the Jarang Khola to Thorung Phedi, a rock-strewn meadow surrounded by vertical cliffs at 4420 meters.
 Blue sheep and even snow leopards can be seen sometimes in this valley.
 High in the skies above, you can see lammergeyers and Himalayan griffons circling around.
 The total walking time is 3-4 hours for this day.

-Day 14: Thorang Phedi -Muktinath (3800m) via Thorang La Pass (5416m) 7 to 8 hours walk (B, L, D)
+Day 14: Thorang Phedi - Muktinath (3800m) via Thorang La Pass (5416m) 7 to 8 hours walk (B, L, D)

 We reach the climax of our Annapurna circle trek today.
 It will be a lifetime unforgettable experience- crossing the famous high pass, Thorong La (5416m/17764ft).
 An early start is important to complete the mission.
 Each moment we have to work hard today through the icy high-altitude trail.
 But the outstanding high Himalayan scenes are such tempting that our eyes love to watch more over the horizon than on our trail.
 Upon setting sun we will be at Muktinath.
 Muktinath is an important pilgrimage site for both Hindus and Buddhist.
 The area hosts a Vishnu temple and a Monastery nearby.
-Muktinath itself demonstrates the religions harmony in Nepal.
+Muktinath itself demonstrates the religious harmony in Nepal.
 Overnight at Muktinath.

 Day 15: Muktinath – Jomsom via Kagbeni (2600m) 5 hours walk (B, L, D)